 Vow renewal ceremonies can be similar to a normal wedding, but doesn’t have to be.
 Obviously, your vow renewal ceremony is the most important piece of your vow renewal!
-Vow renewal ceremonies tend to differ based on whether the ceremony is religious or civil and contains several important parts.
+These kinds of ceremonies tend to differ based on whether the ceremony is religious or civil and contains several important parts.
 When you create your vow renewal program, here’s the order:

 - Processional – This is the start of the vow renewal ceremony and is basically where you and your spouse walk down the aisle.
 If you have kids, this is a great way to get them involved.
 Have them play an important part.
 In terms of order, it is typical wedding order, first both sets of parents, then attendants, then your children.